Table of Contents:

 Create the kitchen of Your dreams with these professional Cabinet painting tips!

 Learn how to paint cabinets like a professional with these pro painting tips.
 Here’s our best advice to help you achieve beautiful, lasting results.

 Painting your own cabinets is a big job.
 It takes time and commitment.
-But with the right know-how you can do it AND save a lot of money.
+But with the right know-how you can do it and save a lot of money.
 I hired a pro to do my painting.
-Then I sat down with him and asked him to share his very best advice so you can paint like a PRO too!
+Then I sat down with him and asked him to share his very best advice so you can paint like a pro too.
 Most of these pro painting tips come straight from my amazing painter, Felipe of Emerald City Painting.
 Not only did he do an amazing job on my home, but he sat down with me to share his very best advice.
-Here are his top tips to help you paint cabinets (and beyond) like a real professional!
+Here are his top tips to help you paint cabinets (and beyond) like a professional!
 Follow these recommendations to ensure that your hard work creates beautiful, lasting results.

 This post is sponsored but all opinions are 100% our own.

 Want more professional painting advice?
 Visit our recent blog post detailing my garage door and front door repainting.
 We reveal insider pro painting tips to create lasting results.

 Contact Felipe for your Pacific Northwest painting project at (206) 794-2429.
 He enjoys a bit of travel, so even if you don’t live in the Seattle area give him a call!
 He is an amazing painter, and a lovely person.
 I promise, you will love him and the results of his expertise.